Multivariate Bicycle Codes: Decoding performance

-We show noise suppression performance for QLDPC codes of weight six under depolarizing noise.
-In Figs.~\ref{fig:decoding_weight6_[[48, 6, 6]]} -~\ref{fig:decoding_plot_weight4_[[112, 2, 10]]}, we show our QLDPC code in comparison with a selection of surface code of lower and higher distance than the QLDPC code to illustrate the noise performance.
-Since a surface code architecture would require $k$ batches of a $d\!\times\!d$ grid of qubits, the total number of physical qubits required to implement $k$ logical qubits at code distance $d$ holds for $n = kd^{2}$.
+We show noise suppression performance for our QLDPC codes of weight six under depolarizing noise.
+In Figs.~\ref{fig:decoding_weight6_48-6-6} -~\ref{fig:decoding_plot_weight4_112-2-10}, we show our codes in comparison with a selection of surface code of lower and higher distance than the QLDPC code to illustrate the noise performance.
+Since a surface code architecture would require $k$ batches of a $d\!\times\!d$ grid of qubits, the total number of physical qubits required to implement $k$ logical qubits at code distance $d$ reads $n = kd^{2}$.

 Next, we show the noise suppression performance for QLDPC codes of weight four under depolarizing noise.
-In Figs.~\ref{fig:decoding_plot_weight4_[[72, 2, 8]]} -~\ref{fig:decoding_plot_weight4_[[64, 2, 8]]}, we show our QLDPC code in comparison with a selection of surface code of lower and higher distance than the QLDPC code to illustrate the noise performance.
-Since a surface code architecture would require $k$ batches of a $d\!\times\!d$ grid of qubits, the total number of physical qubits required to implement $k$ logical qubits at code distance $d$ holds for $n = kd^{2}$.
+In Figs.~\ref{fig:decoding_plot_weight4_72-2-8} -~\ref{fig:decoding_plot_weight4_64-2-8}, we show our codes in comparison with a selection of surface code of lower and higher distance than the QLDPC code to illustrate the noise performance.
+Since a surface code architecture would require $k$ batches of a $d\!\times\!d$ grid of qubits, the total number of physical qubits required to implement $k$ logical qubits at code distance $d$ reads $n = kd^{2}$.

 Finally, we show the suppression performance for QLDPC codes of weight five under depolarizing noise.
-In Figs.~\ref{fig:decoding_weight5_[[72, 4, 8]]} -~\ref{fig:decoding_plot_weight5_[[96, 4, 8]]}, we show our QLDPC code in comparison with a selection of surface code of lower and higher distance than the QLDPC code to illustrate the noise performance.
-Since a surface code architecture would require $k$ batches of a $d\!\times\!d$ grid of qubits, the total number of physical qubits required to implement $k$ logical qubits at code distance $d$ holds for $n = kd^{2}$.
+In Figs.~\ref{fig:decoding_weight5_72-4-8} -~\ref{fig:decoding_plot_weight5_96-4-8}, we show our code in comparison with a selection of surface code of lower and higher distance than the code to illustrate the noise performance.
+Since a surface code architecture would require $k$ batches of a $d\!\times\!d$ grid of qubits, the total number of physical qubits required to implement $k$ logical qubits at code distance $d$ reads $n = kd^{2}$.